Fall 2023 - New waitlists soon!

 My kitten is having accidents outside the litter box.
 My kitten has diarrhea.
 My kitten is sneezing, etc...
 What do I do?

-First, if you are in the two-week window after purchase, let the seller know immediately.
-Next, do not panic.
-It is usually stress-related.
+If an illness, and you are in the two-week window after purchase, let the seller know immediately.
+It is usually something stress-related.

 Potty accidents: Please be aware that a young kitten in a new home is going to be stressed and does not know the house yet.
 If you have done something like put the litter box in your basement, then your kitten, who is now in a new environment, is not going to remember where that is.
 Try putting the litter box somewhere closer to where the kitten tends to hang.
 It needs to be able to remember where it is and being able to smell it helps.
 Please reference my “sphynx care” tab on my website.